Fibroids are common and usually cause no symptoms. However, they can sometimes cause heavy periods, tummy (abdominal) swelling and urinary problems.

 - Subserous fibroids grow from the outside wall of the womb into the pelvis.

-- Pedunculated fibroids grow from the outside wall of the womb and are attached to it by a narrow stalk.
+- Pedunculated fibroids grow from the wall of the womb and are attached to it by a narrow stalk.

 How common are fibroids?